 We are structured non-hierarchically, which means we organize ourselves from within, and no one person tells anyone else what to do.
 We also make decisions based on consensus, which means we collaborate and synthesize all of our ideas and opinions until we reach a decision that we all feel is best for the group.

 We are an open organization, which means that we welcome all kinds of new volunteers and that we strive to be inclusive.
 No cooking experience necessary!
 Rumor has it, people who start cooking with us never cook food in small quantities again.
 If you’re interested in how Food Not Bombs came about, read the history!
-Food Not Bombs originally started in Cambridge in 1980 and has remained active ever since, although the group is always changing.
+Food Not Bombs originally started in Cambridge in 1980, although the group is always changing.
 Come meet the current group of dedicated volunteers!

 Sign up for our newsletter here to get regular updates: